 Failure to experience relief of symptoms with half-cast removal is a red flag for compartment syndrome.
 An emergency fasciotomy is done.
 In this procedure, the surgeon cuts through the fascia or connective tissue around the muscles of the leg forming four distinct compartments.
 The purpose is to take pressure off the soft tissues.

-Treatment for late-relapses also varied and ranged from 1) observation only to 2) bracing, or 3) casting followed by bracing, 4) casting to prepare the feet for surgery followed by surgery then bracing, and 5) surgery.
+Treatment for late-relapses varies and can range from 1) observation only to 2) bracing, or 3) casting followed by bracing, 4) casting to prepare the feet for surgery followed by surgery then bracing, and 5) surgery.
 Most of the children (no matter how they were treated for the relapse) ended up having surgery to correct the deformity.
-The most common surgical procedure was a tendon transfer called TATT for tibialis anterior tendon transfer.
+The most common surgical procedure is a tendon transfer called TATT for tibialis anterior tendon transfer.